MEET OUR ADOPTABLE DOG FOR JANUARY—DUFFY!

 Are you are looking to bring a new dog into your home?!
 Well, look no further and bring home this cute adoptable dog.

-You can help change the life of these very deserving dogs either by adopting them yourself or sharing their details with your friends!!
+You can help change the life of this very deserving dog either by adopting her yourself or sharing her details with your friends!!

 We will keep you updated throughout the month with updates and photos on social media, so make sure to follow us!

 Their mission is to raise funds for rescues that have German Shepherds in their care that need medical procedures, special food needs, medication, or training.
 In addition to these efforts, they also support local K9 departments with funding for equipment to support their working dogs.
 This non-profit was inspired by Skylar, who has had her own health issues from a young age.
 There are so many needs that rescue organizations encounter but one of the biggest is funding for dogs with special medical needs.